The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 The officer also cannot tell you when to expect the decision.
 Every case is different and takes a different amount of time.
 Sometimes decisions can take many months or many years.

 Working with an interpreter

 You have a right to an interpreter during your USCIS interview.
-If you require an interpreter during your interview, answer the questions in short sentences.
+If you have an interpreter during your interview, answer the questions in short sentences.
 This will help the interpreter to interpret everything exactly as you say it.
 Give the interpreter time to interpret all the details of your story to the Officer.